World Wide Web Consortium: Criticism

 In 2012 and 2013, the W3C started considering adding DRM-specific Encrypted Media Extensions (EME) to HTML5, which was criticised as being against the openness, interoperability, and vendor neutrality that distinguished websites built using only W3C standards from those requiring proprietary plug-ins like Flash.
 On 18 September 2017, the W3C published the EME specification as a recommendation, leading to the Electronic Frontier Foundation's resignation from W3C.
 As feared by the opponents of EME, as of 2020, none of the widely used Content Decryption Modules used with EME are available for licensing without a per-browser licensing fee.

+In October 2017, the W3C received the Austrian "Big Brother Award", a negative award, in the "Government and Administration" category for introducing EME as a web standard.